rh-telco-tigers/NetSentinel/README.md

 oc apply -k k8s/operators/overlays/common
 ```

-Currently, we are using the `amq-streams-2.7.x` version.
+> Note: Currently, we are using the `amq-streams-2.7.x` version.
 Older versions of Kafka exhibited different behavior, so it is important to use this version for consistency.
+> Note: The demo environment we are using above already contains cert manager operator.
+If you are using different demo environment you may have to install this operator separtely.
+Check following files to include this operator as well, `k8s/operators/overlays/common/kustomization.yaml` and `k8s/instances/overlays/common/kustomization.yaml`
 > Note: Ensure all operators are active and running before proceeding.
 Navigate to Operators > Installed Operators in the OpenShift Console to verify their status.
 > Note: Verify that the Red Hat OpenShift AI Operator is properly configured and that all components are active and functioning correctly.
 You can check their status on the Operator page under "All Instances" in the OpenShift Console.